-I’m a vegan of over eight years, and they’ve been the happiest and most fulfilling years of my life.
+I’ve been vegan for nearly a decade, and they’ve been the happiest and most fulfilling years of my life.
 My relationship with food, though, wasn’t always so harmonious.
 I come from a long, on-and-off-again struggle with anorexia and orthorexia.
 With the help of time, patience, therapy, the support of family and friends, and writing, I’ve managed to forge a wholesome and satisfying relationship with food.

 Becoming vegan helped me to place food and eating in a meaningful context and moral framework, and it was also a crucial part of my recovery story.
 I feel strongly about supporting members of the vegan community who have also struggled with disordered eating, and on this blog I host a series called Green Recovery, which highlights recovery stories that intersect with veganism.
 Read more about Green Recovery (including submission guidelines!) here.

 The title of this blog used to be Choosing Raw.
 When I started blogging, I was passionate about raw food veganism, and the recipes I shared were mostly raw.
 Over time, I’ve moved away from a strictly raw approach, and in 2015, I decided to rename the blog The Full Helping.
 You can read about my decision here.
 While I don’t identify with raw foodism anymore, I still really enjoy and feel inspired by raw foods, and you’ll find many raw recipes in the archives and in my posts.